curityio/kafka-zero-trust/README.md

 ```

 The Orders API makes a token exchange request with the original access token.\
+The Orders API upscopes the token to perform a Payment operation.\
-The Orders API has access to the Payments scope but the authorization server requires the Orders API to send extra identifiers.
+The authorization server requires the Orders API to send extra identifiers to lock down the token.

 ```text
 POST http://localhost:8443/oauth/v2/oauth-token